-There is a timetable for taking the oath of office.
-It can be taken on the first day of the new term, January 1, though that date may not always be convenient for either the jurisdiction or the winning candidate.
-Recognizing that, state law also allows the oath to be given at other times: at the last meeting of the board or council before the winner is to take office or up to 10 days prior to the date scheduled for taking office (RCW 29A.60.280).
+Our blog, The Oath of Office for Local Elected Officials, covers the timetable for taking the oath, as well as other details.
+The oath can be taken on the first day of the new term — January 1 — or at the last meeting of the board or council before the winner is to take office or up to 10 days prior to the date scheduled for taking office (RCW 29A.60.280).

 What happens if, for some reason, a winning candidate cannot or does not take the oath of office until a later date?
-In that situation, the predecessor outgoing elected official continues in office (i.e., holds over) until the newly elected person becomes qualified to take office.
-Until the new officer is qualified, the person holding over continues to have authority to carry out the duties of the office.
+In that situation, the candidate’s predecessor (i.e., the outgoing elected official) continues in office (i.e., holds over) until the newly elected person becomes qualified to take office.
+Until the new officer is qualified, the person holding over continues to have authority to perform the duties of the office.

 Training for Elected Officials

-Since 2014, elected and appointed officials in Washington State have been required to obtain training on open government.
-This training on the Open Public Meetings Act (OPMA) is required by RCW 42.30.205 and the training on the Public Records Act (PRA) is required by RCW 42.56.150.
+Since 2014, elected and appointed officials in Washington State have been required to obtain training on open government, including training on the Open Public Meetings Act (OPMA) and on the Public Records Act (PRA).

-PRA and OPMA training must be completed within 90 days following the date an individual takes the oath of office or, if no oath is required, within 90 days of assuming the duties of the office.
+PRA and OPMA training may be completed early but must be completed within 90 days following the date an individual takes the oath of office or, if no oath is required, within 90 days of assuming the duties of the office.
 Thereafter, training is required every four years.
+RCW 42.30.205 sets forth the OPMA training requirements, which apply to “every member of a governing body.”
+The PRA training requirements for elected officials are set forth in RCW 42.56.150.

-While open government training is required, even if it wasn’t, knowledge of these laws is important.
-The public expects that their elected officials will follow the law, and violations of these laws can result in large legal bills, penalties, and the delay of important actions.
-There often are courses provided on open government throughout the year and e-learning courses are available online, free of charge.
-See, for example, PRA and OPMA E-Learning Courses sponsored by MRSC and the Association of Washington Cities (AWC), or the open government training offered by the state Attorney General’s Office.
+There are open government courses provided throughout the year and free e-learning courses are available online, including PRA and OPMA E-Learning Courses from MRSC and the Association of Washington Cities (AWC) or open government training modules offered by the Washington State Attorney General’s Office.

 - Review any organizational chart that may exist and the job descriptions of the jurisdiction’s workers.
 If your jurisdiction has unionized workers, review the contracts it has with each union.